bzawisza/Inverted-Index-Search-Engine/README.md

 Key: The **Index Term** or word / part of a word that is used when searching

-Value: location of the **Occurence List**.
+Value: location of the **Occurrence List**.
 In this case, the relative path that stores it.
 Since this is a simplified search engine, we are only storing one value.
-For a larger search engine, multiple files may be used to store occurence lists and may be partitioned on multiple machines.
+For a larger search engine, multiple files may be used to store occurrence lists and may be partitioned on multiple machines.

 #### Compressed Trie